Baldwin–Westinghouse electric locomotives: Experimental locomotives

 In 1895 a box-cab locomotive 32 feet long with two four-wheel trucks and weighing 46 ST was built at the East Pittsburgh (Pennsylvania) works of Westinghouse.
 It was used for more than a decade of AC and DC experimentation.
 Sold in 1906 to the Lackawanna & Wyoming Valley Railroad in northern Pennsylvania as a 600 hp 500 V DC locomotive, it was in service until 1953.

-No. 9, the first single-phase locomotive built in America, was completed in 1904.
-Weighing 126 ST and operating on 6600 V AC, it had six 225 hp traction motors with quill drive on two three-axle trucks.
+No. 9, the first single-phase locomotive built in America, was completed in May 1905.
+Weighing 136 ST and operating on 6600 Volts AC (supplied by trolley wire via a pneumatically operated [pantograph:Pantograph (transport)]).
+The current was carried through an oil switch and circuit breaker to an auto-transformer and was there converted to 325 volts which was used in each motor.
+It was built on two three-axle trucks with six 225 hp traction motors with quill drives.
+This locomotive was designed for slow speed heavy freight service.
+When working at normal full load it had a draw bar pull of about 50,000 pounds at a speed of 10 to 12 miles per hour.

 Indianapolis-Rushville interurban

 In 1905 a 41-mile (65 km) interurban line between Indianapolis and Rushville, electrified by Baldwin-Westinghouse at 3300 volts single-phase AC, was opened by the Indianapolis & Cincinnati Traction Company.

 New Haven electrification

 In 1905 the New York, New Haven & Hartford investigated electrification for their 35 mile-line from Grand Central Station to Stamford, with a possible extension to New Haven, Connecticut.
 Electrification for passenger service was required in New York.
 Operation of such trains to the suburbs was preferred to changing to steam outside New York.
 Electrification of the busy main line would increase the capacity of the existing four tracks.
 Proposals were obtained from General Electric (GE) and Westinghouse.
 Both companies submitted a variety of AC and DC schemes, though GE favoured DC electrification.
 But New Haven chose single-phase AC as proposed by Westinghouse, at 11 kV 25 Hz.
 The generating station was at Cos Cob.